Kafka

 Private Kafka Cluster

 When connecting to a private Apache Kafka Cluster, accessibility and security are the most significant configuration areas.
-Rill Data connects directly to the Kafka Cluster as a Kafka Client and will access your cluster as any other consumer client.
+Rill Data connects directly to the Kafka Cluster as a Kafka client and will access your cluster as any other consumer client.

 - For Apache Kafka to be highly performant, the client API communicates directly to the active Kafka broker for a given partition.